Does Jesus Become the Eucharist (Bread)?

 Catholics think they have the most amazing altar call - Holy Communion.
 When we get up and walk down the aisle for the Lord we believe we actually meet Him in the flesh at the front of the Church.

-Diane and I (Hugh) have had, independently, many experiences with the Holy Spirit.
+Kirsten and I (David) have had, independently, many experiences with the Holy Spirit.
 But by far our most powerful experiences with the Holy Spirit and Jesus have been right after taking the Eucharist: Jesus - body, blood, soul and divinity.
 We look forward to going to Church for this very reason, almost everyday if possible.

 It wasn't always that way for me.
 Honestly, it took me eight years of being a Catholic before I "got it".
 What changed my mind?
 I simply prayed "Lord please show me the truth about the Eucharist.
 If you literally become the Eucharist, please make your presence known" - and He did, Praise God!
 We're sorry that some "cultural" Catholics don't understand the mystery and the power in the Eucharist and that is why they leave the church.
 But that doesn't make us question the validity of the Eucharist.
 It only proves what Jesus himself said would happen.
 (Jn 6:56).
 Many disciples said it was a hard teaching to follow and so they left him.
 And they are still leaving him.